acoustic-content-samples/sample-node-red-contrib-wch/README.md

 ### Getting started

-This section describes a very basic scenario how you can make sure the IBM Watson Content Hub integration with Node-RED is working.
+This section describes a very basic scenario how you can make sure the Acoustic Content integration with Node-RED is working.
 We assume the extension is installed as described earlier.

 1. Go to the node-red editor UI (ie http://localhost:1880/)